Farms in Kleinwalsertal - Walser culture

 Typical for a Kleinwalsertal farm - the Heinzen

-At a Walser house in Mittelberg we discover strange wooden poles on the facade that are hung under the eaves.
-You see them again and again on a drive through the Kleinwalsertal.
-These are typical farms in the Kleinwalsertal.
-Here has us our Facebook page helped with the search.
-I had posted a photo online asking if anyone had any idea what these bars were for.
-For me, they looked like scythe grips, except that the metal blades were missing.
-However, it quickly turned out that I was wrong.
-These are Heinzen, which you see again and again on the walls of traditional houses or Walserställen.
-These are poles that are set up in the mountain meadows in the summer and the hay heaps over it to dry.
-The grass is placed in small clumps over the three crossbars, and the hay is by this type of air drying of particularly good quality.
+On a Walser house in Mittelberg we discovered strange wooden poles hanging under the eaves on the facade.
+You see these again and again when driving through Kleinwalsertal.
+These are typical farms in Kleinwalsertal.
+Our Facebook page helped us with our research here.
+I had posted a photo online there and asked if anyone had any idea what these poles were for.
+To me they looked like scythe handles, except that the metal blades were missing.
+However, it quickly became clear that I was wrong.
+They are Heinzen, which you often see on the walls of traditional houses or Walser stables.
+These are poles that are set up in the mountain meadows in summer and the hay is piled up over them so that it dries.
+The grass is laid in small bunches over the three crossbars, and the hay is of particularly good quality thanks to this type of air drying.

 There are other traces of the Walser culture to discover in and around Mittelberg.
 There are also Walser culture trails in Hirschegg and Riezlern, which are described in the Kleinwalsertal Tourismus culture guide.
 Get it at the tourism office in the Walserhaus in Hirschegg.
 We recommend you to explore these cultural trails to the farms in the Kleinwalsertal.
 There are many interesting things to discover.